oliveeeee25/counterspeech_effectiveness_hater_reentry/README.md

 If you use the **ReEco** dataset in your research, please cite the paper:

-Song, X., Perez, S. L., Yu, X., Blanco, E., & Hong, L. (2025).
-Echoes of Discord: Forecasting Hater Reactions to Counterspeech. arXiv preprint arXiv:2501.16235.
+@article{song2025echoes,
+  title={Echoes of Discord: Forecasting Hater Reactions to Counterspeech}, author={Song, Xiaoying and Perez, Sharon Lisseth and Yu, Xinchen and Blanco, Eduardo and Hong, Lingzi}, journal={arXiv preprint arXiv:2501.16235}, year={2025}
+}

 ---